List of Mass Effect characters: The Collectors

 The Collectors are mysterious aliens first mentioned in the 2008 novel Mass Effect: Ascension, who are known to trade hyper-advanced technology in exchange for living beings from various species.
 They were widely dismissed as myths within the Mass Effect universe, but are in fact the deformed versions of the original Prothean race.
 Prior to the events of Mass Effect 2, all known expeditions to investigate the Collectors failed, and no vessel that ventured to their space beyond Omega 4 Relay ever returned save those of the Collectors themselves.
-Led by a Collector General, a unique being who controls the rest of the Collectors from their base beyond the Omega Four mass relay, they collect humans by incapacitating them using flying insect-like "seeker swarms" to create a new Reaper on their masters' behest following Sovereign's defeat and destruction at the end of the first game.
+Led by a Collector General, a unique being who controls the rest of the Collectors from their base beyond the Omega 4 mass relay, they collect humans by incapacitating them using flying insect-like "seeker swarms" to create a new Reaper on their masters' behest following Sovereign's defeat and destruction at the end of the first game.
 The Collectors are assisted by a variety of husk units made from Reaper technology, with some created from multiple husks strung together in a grotesque manner such as Scions who provide ranged fire support with their arm cannons, as well as large floating monstrosities called Praetorians.
+Collector forces are still in use by the Reapers in Mass Effect 3, but by the time the Leviathans enter the war, they were able to kill many Collectors by severing their connection to the Reapers; a small number that managed to survive this process were freed from their indoctrination and regained their former Prothean identities.
+These "awakened" Collectors joined the rest of the galaxy in their war against the Reapers.
 The Collectors' look is based on crabs and microscopic closeups of insect species like beetles and mosquitoes.
-The Collectors were initially envisioned as robed walking bipedal aliens for a dark, cultlike feel; as Collector soldier units had to fulfill in-game combat mechanic requirements, their design shifted to a more humanoid appearance, while the Collector General has multiple limbs that resemble arthropod legs.
+The Collectors were initially envisioned as robed walking bipedal aliens for a dark, cult-like feel; as Collector soldier units had to fulfill in-game combat mechanic requirements, their design shifted to a more humanoid appearance, while the Collector General has multiple limbs that resemble arthropod legs.

 András Neltz from Kotaku consider the Collectors to be tragic figures, and "a demonstration of what evil the Reapers are capable of; a twisted shadow of a once-proud race, forced to serve the ones who destroyed them."